avwuff/telegram-plans-bot/README.md

 For backwards-compatibility reasons, the bot still uses MD5 for hashing.
 One day this will be removed.
 In this file, place any value that will be used to salt the MD5 hashes.

+## Updating the language files
+The Furry Plans Bot uses `gotext` to help provide translations.
+1. Run `go generate internal\translations\translations.go`.
+This will run `gotext` to create the translation files.
+2. Look in the `locales` directory.
+You will see a new file named `out.gotext.json` for each language.
+3. Edit this file and fill in the missing translations
+4. Delete the `messages.gotext.json` file in each language folder
+5. Rename the `out.gotext.json` file to `messages.gotext.json`
+6. Run the `go generate` from step 1 again to import your changes into the code.
+Delete the `out` files generated this time.